-A frequently asked question to me by unhappy employees, entrepreneurial employees and former business owners is “Can I go into competition against X, Y or Z?”
-Most times these individuals have made a conscious decision to leave or are contemplating leaving their jobs or starting up a new business but are afraid they may get sued because they are subject to a non-competition agreement.
+A frequently asked question by an unhappy and/or entrepreneurial employee and/or former employee is, “Can I go into competition against X, Y, or Z?”
+Most times these individuals have made a conscious decision to leave or are contemplating leaving their jobs and starting up a new business or working for a competitor but are afraid they may get sued because they are subject to a non-competition and non-disclosure agreement.

-Even in the absence of a written restrictive covenant under NJ law, an employee must be loyal to his or her employer while he/she is employed.
-An employee cannot actively compete with his or her employer during the course of his/her current employment.
-The employee may not solicit the customers, employees, or trade secrets of his current employer for other than his/her employer’s benefit.
+It is important that you understand that even in the absence of a written restrictive covenant, under NJ law, an employee must be loyal to his or her employer while he/she is employed.
+An employee cannot actively compete with his or her employer during his/her current employment.
+The employee may not solicit customers, or co-workers, or appropriate the trade secrets of his current employer for other than his/her employer’s economic benefit.
 This duty does not, however, prohibit an employee from planning to compete with his employer before and after their employment terminates.
 Thus, there are ways to circumvent what appears to be a blanket prohibition.
 The key words are “planning to compete”!

-While still employed, an employee may undertake the planning intended once he or she is no longer employed to compete with his employer even to the extent of establishing a business designed to compete.
+While still employed, an employee may undertake the necessary planning to compete with his employer even to the extent of establishing a business designed to compete once he or she is no longer employed .
 New Jersey cases have held that an employee does not have to reveal his competitive plans to the employer while employed.
 However, an employee’s rights are limited to “mere” preparation only.
 This right does not extend to starting a competing business or assisting a competitor while still employed by the employer.

-Courts have significant latitude to modify a restrictive covenant to make it reasonable, rather than hold it is unenforceable.
-Judges can modify geographic areas, time restrictions, and scope of activity that exceed the boundaries needed to protect and employer.
-But enforcement of restrictive covenants in New Jersey is still a fact-specific endeavor, making it difficult at times to predict whether a non-compete will be enforced against a particular employee.
+Courts have significant latitude to modify a restrictive covenant to make it reasonable, rather than strike it down and hold it as unenforceable.
+Judges can modify geographic areas, time restrictions, and scope of activity that exceeds the boundaries needed to protect the employer.
+But enforcement of restrictive covenants in New Jersey is still a fact-specific endeavor, making it difficult at times to predict whether a non-compete will be enforced against a particular employee or competitor.

-Proposed Legislation May Alter the Standard in New Jersey
+Legislation May Alter the Standard in New Jersey Regarding Non-Competition Agreements

-The New Jersey Legislature first attempted to modify the standard governing restrictive covenants in 2013, in a bill that would ban a non-competes for workers eligible for unemployment compensation.
-The rationale was that workers who lose employment benefits through no fault of their own should not be prohibited from seeking other employment.
+The New Jersey Legislature is attempting to modify the standard governing restrictive covenants.
+The proposed law(s) seeks to ban a non-compete for workers who must file for unemployment compensation, if enforced.
+The rationale is that workers who lose employment benefits through no fault of their own should not be prohibited from seeking other employment.
 That bill did not make it out of the Assembly Labor Committee.
 However, another attempt to limit restrictive covenants has appeared on the horizon, fueled by the national trend to limit the use of such provisions.

 For other employees, the bill institutes essentially a 10-factor test for restrictive covenants.
-In order for a restrictive covenant to be enforceable, it must satisfy the following requirements:
+For a restrictive covenant to be enforceable, it must satisfy the following requirements:

 - If the agreement is entered into at the time of employment, the employer must disclose the terms of the agreement in writing, either at the time the formal offer is made, or 30 business days before the employment begins.
 If the agreement is entered into during employment, the employer needs to give the employee 30 days’ notice before it becomes effective.
 In both instances, the agreements must expressly state that the employee has the right to consult with counsel prior to signing.